bwattendorf/pi-build_x86/README.md

 # Description

+NOTE:
+This is a fork of  Build a pi to install on a X86 PC with Raspbian Buster installed.
+    The changes are by W1BAW Bruce Wattendorf

 Build-a-Pi will allow you to get up and running fast with a Raspberry Pi for ham radio.
 Rather than downloading a pre-built image where you have no choices in the build, Build-a- Pi gives you complete control over the build.
 It allows you to choose the applications you